 States play a significant role in the construction and maintenance of the country’s roadway system.
 Each state employs its own approach and objectives when planning and constructing highway infrastructure, including addressing obstacles and environments unique to that state.
-A recent report by the Midwest Economic Policy Institute explores the highway construction costs for each state and more closely examines them throughout the Midwest.
+A newly updated report by the Midwest Economic Policy Institute explores the highway construction costs for each state and more closely examines them throughout the Midwest.

 The figure below summarizes each state’s highway construction, right-of-way (ROW) acquisition, and engineering costs per lane mile.
 This analysis provides an illustration of how construction costs compare between states; however, as stated above, each state encounters its own unique complications that factor into overall costs.
 Therefore, it cannot be exclusively used as a definition of cost effectiveness.

 It is important to note that the cost per lane mile measurement used throughout the report does not represent the cost to build a newly constructed lane mile.
 The figure simply averages the total construction, ROW, and engineering costs for state administered roadways, respectively, expended each year between 1993 and 2015 by the total number of state administered lane miles that exist in the state during each year.
 In essence, it provides a normalization of construction costs to facilitate a comparison.

 Specifically, a state’s geography, population density, and design requirements all impact construction costs.
 A state with higher overall population density and more urban areas will have higher overall costs due to more stringent design standards on urban roadways, added complicated intersections such as expansive overpasses, and complex work zones during construction.
 See the complete report for a more thorough comparison of construction costs to density, urban roadways, and infrastructure in each state.